thevinhtran/547_Experimental/Raw_Data/PPMS/README.md

-Raw data files from PPMS, ie, the measurements from -3V to 3V, at varying temperatures
+Raw data files from PPMS, ie, the measurements from -5V to 5V, at varying temperatures done on September 28, 2021.
+File names indicate channel, temperature, and maximum voltage.
+Channel 1 refers to positive bias, Channel 2 refers to negative bias.
+50 iterations in all cases.